Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/systems.md

 # Systems

-The following section list a number of the more common systems that can be found on the platforms in the game.
+The following section lists several of the more common systems that can be found on the platforms in the game.
 This listing may be expanded in the future as new game features are added.

 ## Fire Control/Range Finding System (FC/RF)

 Fire control systems are the pieces of a weapon system that aid a shooter in hitting a target.
 At the lowest and simplest end of the spectrum is the iron sight.
 At the top end is the Laser Fire Control System, which has an integrated Laser Range Finder (LRF), a ballistic computer, an incline (sideways tilt) sensor, and a crosswind sensor.
-Addition inputs for ammunition variances can also be input.
+Additional inputs for ammunition variances can also be provided.
 That fire control system also does lead computation for moving targets based on the gunner smoothly tracking the target for a few seconds.

 Between these extremes, fire control systems vary, with most requiring either some manual inputs or gun lay to account for range and motion lead.